-The Company accounts for fair value measurements of its financial assets and liabilities and non-financial assets and non-financial liabilities, except those that are recognized or disclosed in the financial statements at fair value on a recurring basis.
+The Company accounts for its financial assets and liabilities using fair value measurements.
 The accounting standard defines fair value, establishes a framework for measuring fair value under generally accepted accounting principles and enhances disclosures about fair value measurements.
 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 Valuation techniques used to measure fair value must maximize the use of observable inputs and minimize the use of unobservable inputs.
 The standard describes a fair value hierarchy based on three levels of inputs, of which the first two are considered observable and the last unobservable, that may be used to measure fair value which are the following:

-- Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2 Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities. - Level 3 Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+- · Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2 Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities. - · Level 3 Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.

-Assets and liabilities measured at fair value on a recurring basis as of June 30, 2012 and December 31, 2011 are as follows:
+Assets and liabilities measured at fair value on a recurring basis as of September 30, 2012 and December 31, 2011 are as follows:

-(\$ in thousands) Quoted Prices in easurements at Repor ting Date Using Description Balance as of June 30, 2012 Active Markets for Identical Assets/Liabilities (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Cash equivalents \$ 109,455 \$ 109,455 \$ - Warrant liability \$ 25,472 \$ - \$ 25,472 \$ - 10
+(\$ in thousands) Fair Value Me easuren nents at Repor ting Date Us sing

+• ted Prices in

+Activ e Markets for

+] Identical Sign ificant Other Signi ficant

+Bala nce as of Asse ts/Liabilities Observable Inputs Unobservable Inputs

+Description September 30, 2012 (Level 1) (Level 2) (Level 3)

+Cash equivalents \$ 94,235 \$ 94,235 \$ \$ -

+Warrant liability \$ 21,528 \$ \$ 21,528 \$ -

+-